radiantlogic-v8/documentation-new/documentation/sys-admin-guide/introduction.md

 -	Website: https://support.radiantlogic.com

--	Phone: 415-209-6800

--	Toll-Free Phone: 1-877-727-6442

--	Fax: 415-798-5697

 ## Expert Mode

 Some settings in the Main Control Panel are accessible only in Expert Mode.
 To switch to Expert Mode, click the Logged in as, (username) drop-down menu and select Expert Mode.

 ![An image showing ](Media/expert-mode.jpg)

->**Note - The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
-The mode is saved on a per-role basis.**
+>[!note] The Main Control Panel saves the last mode (Expert or Standard) it was in when you log out and returns to this mode automatically when you log back in.
+The mode is saved on a per-role basis.